uqlibrary/technology-training/Python/revamp/fundamentals.md

 | Beautiful Soup | `pip/conda install beautifulsoup4` | `from bs4 import BeautifulSoup` | Collect HTML data from websites. |

 ## Activity 3

+In this final activity, we're going to create some data using loops and some packages.